 Even though Interstate 94 (Tri-State Tollway) travels through a portion of Waukegan, most of the community’s fatal accidents occur on the city side streets.
-This includes a deadly accident that occurred on May 8, 2013 on North Sheridan Road just south of West Ridgeland Avenue involving drunk driving.
+This includes a deadly accident that took place on May 8, 2013, on North Sheridan Road just south of West Ridgeland Avenue involving drunk driving.

 Past Waukegan Motor Vehicle Accident Fatalities

 In October 2013, a Wisconsin resident was charged with driving under the influence (DUI) of heroin after allegedly losing control of his vehicle and striking two pedestrians.
-Both victims were transported to Libertyville's Condell Health Network in critical condition where one victim succumbed to their injuries.
-The driver was charged with a single count of reckless homicide along with drug offenses and other traffic violations.
+EMT responders transported both victims to Libertyville's Condell Health Network in critical condition where one victim succumbed to their injuries.
+Law enforcement charged the driver with a single count of reckless homicide along with drug offenses and other traffic violations.

-In June 2014, a vehicle passenger lost their life in a serious accident occurring in the early hours at approximately 3 AM.
-The incident happened when a single vehicle crashed into a utility pole on N. Lewis Ave. in Waukegan.
+In June 2014, a vehicle passenger died in a serious accident occurring in the early hours at approximately 3:00 AM.
+The incident happened when a single car crashed into a utility pole on N. Lewis Ave. in Waukegan.
 The driver of the car suffered critical injuries and was airlifted to Libertyville Advocate Condell Medical Center.
-Witnesses indicated that the car was traveling at an excessive rate of speed prior to the crash.
+Witnesses indicated that the car was traveling at an excessive rate of speed just before the crash.

 The following month, a Chicago area motorcyclist lost his life after being struck by a vehicle on Sunset Avenue during daylight hours.
 The automobile hit the bike after pulling out onto the street from a private driveway.
 Even though the victim was wearing a helmet and was traveling at a low rate of speed, the 23-year-old motorcyclist was pronounced dead at the accident scene.

-In December 2014, a Waukegan resident became the victim in a hit-and-run accident after being struck by a vehicle at Butrick Street and Tamara Court just before midnight.
-The motorist in the hit-and-run vehicle drove away from the scene and left the victim in the street suffering from severe injuries.
-The 21-year-old injured man was transported to Vista Hospital in Waukegan where he succumbed to his injuries four days later.
+In December 2014, a Waukegan resident became the victim of a hit-and-run accident after being struck by a vehicle at Butrick Street and Tamara Court just before midnight.
+The motorist in the hit-and-run car drove away from the scene and left the victim in the street suffering from severe injuries.
+EMT responders transported the 21-year-old injured man to Vista Hospital in Waukegan where he succumbed to his injuries four days later.